Restoration Recovery outpatient addiction treatment logo

 Day 1 — Call 423-498-2000 or submit the callback form

-The intake call is short: 5-10 minutes covering insurance verification and first-appointment scheduling.
-No clinical questions, no commitment to start treatment.
+The intake call is short: 5-10 minutes covering a few basic questions — what you’ve been using and when your last dose was — plus insurance verification and first-appointment scheduling.
+There’s no commitment to start treatment.
 We will book the soonest appointment that fits your insurance and clinic location.

 Day 2-3 — First appointment